ChainSafe/fvm-toolkit/README.md

-# filix
+# FVM Toolkit

-`filix` consists of a collection of tools developed by ChainSafe for use with Filecoin and the Filecoin Virtual Machine. `filix` hopes to facilitate developers who work with the Filecoin VM by providing:
+The FVM toolkit consists of a collection of tools developed by ChainSafe for use with Filecoin and the Filecoin Virtual Machine.
+This toolkit hopes to facilitate developers who work with the Filecoin VM by providing:

 1. A build tool that can: